Social Licence Community of Practice: Building Trust Through Better Practice

 Purpose of the Social Licence Community of Practice

-The purpose of this Community of Practice is to bring together professionals delivering the energy transition to explore the challenges, learnings and opportunities to build and prioritise trust with landholders, communities, Traditional Custodians and other stakeholders.
+The purpose of this Community of Practice is to bring together people with boots on the ground in the energy transition to explore the challenges, learnings and opportunities to build and prioritise trust with landholders, communities, Traditional Custodians, Local Governments and other key stakeholders.
 We will do this through topical presentations and discussions exploring the themes of engaging meaningfully, managing impacts, realising benefits and being accountable.

 How to get involved